Internal Conflict: Two Worrisome Days in Washington DC: Day One

 None actually, which is why there isn’t any.
 Instead, senators speak to the C-Span cameras, trying to convince their constituents that they are doing something important in order to get reelected, which, if you think about it, is campaigning, not debating.

 There is much in Washington DC that is not what it appears to be, and, as tourists, most of us go gamely along because we like the idea that we are living in a democracy, much in the way that we like to pretend that we are in Africa when we are on the jungle ride at Disney World.

 On the first day of our two day trip to Washington, my wife and I were being asked to play along, to get into the spirit of the thing, to be willing participants in our own hoodwinking.
 But I was conflicted.
 Sometimes the government’s attempts to dupe us are so transparent it’s almost insulting.

 Take the idea of “the people’s house”.
-Since the American government is supposedly “by the people, for the people,” and since our tax dollars pay for pretty much everything in Washington DC, all the public buildings and parks actually belong to us – we are only letting our elected officials use them for awhile, out of the goodness of our hearts.
+Since the American government is supposedly “by the people, for the people,” and since our tax dollars pay for pretty much everything in Washington, all the public buildings and parks actually belong to us; we are only letting our elected officials use them for awhile, out of the goodness of our hearts.
 Or so the story goes.

 Politicians love to fluff this one up and present it to us.
 On accepting the gavel as Speaker of the House, John Boehner said,“This is the people’s House.
 This is their Congress.
 It’s about them, not us.”

 In a speech to the National Urban League President Obama declared that the White House is the “people’s house”.